Volunteers work together to prepare and load groceries. Brandon Chavez/Lariat

 Participants ranged from younger children still in middle school, to working adults and senior citizens.
 Skill and past training weren’t required either, with a good amount of volunteers being recent additions to the team.

-“You don’t have to be a Christian, you don’t have to be a member of the church,” said Amanda Simmons, a middle-school volunteer with seven years of experience.
+“You don’t have to be a Christian, you don’t have to be a member of the church,” said Amanda Simmons, a volunteer in middle-school with seven years of experience.
 “Anyone can do this.”

-Tom Peterson, leader of a small religious group, was afraid and hesitant when he first heard about volunteering.
+Tom Peterson was afraid and hesitant when he first heard about volunteering.
 He has since found that it was a perfect fit for him because he enjoys helping other individuals.

 “If people have felt that call, that feeling you should volunteer, do it,” he said.
 “It might not be the thing for you but try it.”